top of page

 In the evening through the glens we’ll go a-roaming,

-When we used to go a-courting in the gloaming –
+When we used to go a-courting in Loch Lomond.

 And again upon your cheeks I’ll see the blushes